osefatul/ticket-tracker-system-CRM/backend/README.md

 In this phase there is a token router `tokensRouter` where it will redirect us into a GET request so we can recreate access token from the refresh token and extending the refresh token expiration data as well.

+### PASSWORD RESET BACKEND

+we need to have to request, one POST request where it will redirect user to submit request for resetting password.
+Another, PATCH request where the password will be reset or get updated.

+Password Road map:
+    A: Create and send password reset pin code
+    1- Receive Email
+    2- Check if user exist for the email
+    3- Create unique 6 digits pin code
+    4- Save pin and email in the database
+    5- Email the pin.

+    B: Update password in the database.
+    1- Receive email, pin and new password.
+    2- Validate pin
+    3- Encrypt the pin.
+    4- Update the Password in the database.
+    5- Send email notification.

+    C: Server Side form validation.
+    1- Create middleware to validate form data.

 ### USER API Resources